-One of the most famous battles in U.S. history, Custer's Last Stand, was one of the last major fights in the Plains Indian wars.
-On your next visit to Montana, use this guide to explore Little Bighorn Battlefield National Monument, where you can learn more about the historic battle and its national significance.
+On your next visit to Montana, use this guide to explore Little Bighorn Battlefield National Monument and learn more about the historic battle.

 At Little Bighorn Battlefield National Monument, travelers come from far and wide to pay homage to one of the most iconic battles in American history.
 This site in a southern Montana field is where a large band of American Indians battled members of the U.S. Army in June 1876, in a last-ditch effort to preserve their way of life.
 In his last skirmish against the Lakota Sioux, Northern Cheyenne, and Arapaho tribes, Lieutenant Colonel George Armstrong Custer lost his life along with 261 additional army soldiers.